-6.5 Managing input devices
+6.5 Managing devices

-Input Devices are critical for recording data and completely configuring your system.
+Devices are critical for recording data and completely configuring your system.
 They represent the physical devices attached to your system.

-Input Devices can be added in the 'Input Devices' section within the VPVision backend.
-Input devices need to be enabled before they start recording data.
+Devices can be added in the 'Devices' section within the VPVision backend.
+They need to be enabled to start recording data.